-Okay, shoulder rolls, even if those shoulder rolls are just lifting and lowering the shoulder?
-Yeah, shaking the hands to whatever level She's able, yeah, just to get this armpit chest area, open, or even something like winding, right, winding the hands to get the levels.
-To explore, you might start here, if this is all that's available, and then exploring how that works, maybe the royal walk, yet, for someone of that age, if you can't clasp your hands behind your back, then you take a scarf, and you hold the scarf behind you or you hold your T shirt, whatever clothing you're wearing.
-And these walks really helpful, especially in that sort of age group of keeping the nerves in the feet and the balance, you know, that's what we want to do.
+Yeah, to explore, you might start here if this is all that's available, and then exploring how that works.
+Maybe the royal walk, yeah, for someone of that age, if you can't clasp your hands behind your back, then you take a scarf, and you hold the scarf behind you or you hold your T-shirt or whatever clothing you're wearing.
+And these walks, really helpful, especially in that sort of age group of keeping the nerves in the feet and the balance, you know, that's what we want to do.
 So those sorts of things, just to get going.

-A little, little kyphotic.
-Ladies, one worries a lot about osteoporosis and so on.
-Any concerns at all in the exercises that you treat that you've I mean, you've seen you've seen those ones, we've done all of them today, they would be they would be really well suited.
-The main things are not to push not to push beyond the ability, right?
-It's not about the, you know, how many 10s of these can you do it's Can you just open, feel fun, even the rolling up, if they're able to do that in the limited way, and to start with two or three and then to work and keep working with them.
+Little old kyphotic ladies, one worries a lot about osteoporosis and so on and any concerns at all in the exercises that you treat?

+I mean, you've seen those ones we've done all of them today, they would be really well suited.
+The main things are not to push beyond the ability.
+It's not about the, you know, how many 10s of these can you do?
+It's, can you just open, even the rolling up if they're able to do that in the limited way, and to start with two or three and then to work and keep working with them.
 But again, you can't show somebody like that the exercises in two minutes at the end of a treatment and then expect them to be able to do it.
-You might need to record them a five minute video so they can do it with you and play along at home.
+You might need to record them a five-minute video so they could do it with you and play along at home.

 Yeah.

-So I've just been told that we've had a huge number of people saying how fantastic the show is, which is of course enormous credit to you.
-We've had that every time you've been on the show, whether it's been on the Zoom calls or or in the studio itself.
-I still imagine I'd be one of these that there'll be practitioners out there who will be a little bit worried about using the techniques you've described.
-So think do I understand how to do it properly?
-Do I Do I really know what I'm getting out of that exercise?
-Do I need to do more more training on this?
+I've just been told that we've had a huge number of people saying how fantastic the show is, which is of course enormous credit to you.
+We've had that every time you've been on the show, whether it's been on the Zoom calls or in the studio itself.
+I still imagine I'd be one of these, that there'll be practitioners out there who will be a little bit worried about using the techniques you've described, cause I think, do I understand how to do it properly?
+Do I really know what I'm getting out of that exercise?
+Do I need to do more training on this?

-So if you are a registered manual therapist and you know you so within the sort of physio, Cairo osteo world rehabilitation exercises are part of your registrate your, you know, your your registration is getting tighter, and remit your remains.
-Yeah, you're allowed.
-You're allowed to prescribe rehabilitation exercises.
+So if you are a registered manual therapist and you know, within the sort of physio, chiro, osteo world, rehabilitation exercises are part of your registration, your remit.
+You are allowed to prescribe rehabilitation exercises.
 Of course, we need to be competently trained and competently understand what we're doing.
-But I come back to we're movement specialists, right?
-We're not just specialists of, you know, how to cavitate a spine or whatever else we learn about those movements and what the ranges are before we He got to that point in the clinic, tutoring sessions, right?
-And presumably, you know, lots of people do exercises, what exercises do you already do that you think you could use for your patient?
-So I would say, you know, we know the body really well start with that.
-And then of course, if you want to come and learn some yoga, come and learn some yoga, but you know, it could be Pilates, it could be Jeremy could be anything.
+But I come back to, we're movement specialists.
+We're not just specialists of, you know, how to cavitate a spine or whatever else, we learn about those movements and what the ranges are before we got to that point in the clinic tutoring sessions.
+And presumably, what exercises do you already do that you think you could use for your patients?
+So I would say, we know the body really well, start with that.
+And then of course, if you want to come and learn some yoga, come and learn some yoga, but you know, it could be pilates.
+It could be gym, it could be anything.